-Tusker owner, Amy Frank created the UPKILI CLIMB FOR BREAST CANCER, to benefit the CANADIAN BREAST CANCER FOUNDATION which is dedicated to funding relevant and innovative research and supporting and advocating for the breast cancer community.
+Tusker owner, Amy Frank created the UPKILI CLIMB FOR BREAST CANCER, to benefit the CANADIAN BREAST CANCER FOUNDATION, dedicated to funding relevant and innovative research and supporting and advocating for the breast cancer community.

-The Kilimanjaro climbs attracts all kinds of folks willing to raise money and awareness for breast cancer research.
+The Kilimanjaro climb attracts folks willing to raise money and awareness for breast cancer research.
 Hundreds of thousands of dollars have been raised for the foundation on Amy's UPKILI climbs.

 The CHARLES BRUNEAU FOUNDATION finances research on pediatric cancer and supports projects that improve the lives of thousands of children with cancer in Quebec.

 The foundation has climbed Kilimanjaro 3 times with Tusker Trail and has raised $2,188,000 on the climbs.

 AU DIAPASON was a unique fundraising climb.
 A group of citizens from the small town of Bromont, Quebec (pop.
 7,649) wanted to build a hospice to offer free palliative care and support to terminally ill patients.

 37 climbers raised $875,000 and which financed the building of the facility.

 CIBC WOOD GUNDY is A Canadian Investment Firm, and does a lot for the CANADIAN BREAST CANCER FOUNDATION.